rali717/AvaLiveCharts/README.md

-LiveCharts Test with Avalonia and MVVM.
+Test:  LiveCharts with Avalonia and MVVM.